esl/MongooseIM/doc/authentication-backends/HTTP-authentication-module.md

 ### Method `get_certs`

 * **Description** Provides a list of certificates corresponding to a given user.
-Works like third party Certificate Authority service.
-The certificates must be given in `PEM` format.
+Works like a third party Certificate Authority service.
+The certificates must be given in a `PEM` format.
 * **HTTP method** GET
 * **Type**: mandatory when verification with `ejabberd_auth_http` is used
 * **Return values**:
-  * `200`, when user exists, body consists of a list of certificates corresponding to user
+  * `200`, when a user exists, the body consists of a list of certificates corresponding to them
   * anything else - `get_certs` will fail

 ### Method `set_password`